Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Fine-tuning Hyper-parameters

 \section{Fine-tuning Hyper-parameters}

-For all experiments with bilingual datasets we use a batch size of 2048$\times$16 tokens, i.e.\ 2048 tokens per GPU and 16 GPUs. \paragraph{Frozen BART}
+For all experiments with bilingual datasets we use a batch size of 2048$\times$16 tokens, i.e.\ 2048 tokens per GPU and 16 GPUs (we investigate larger batch sizes for frozen models only to test GPU memory usage, and do not evaluate models trained with larger batch sizes).
+Ranking of hyper-parameters was done by validation set BLEU score. \paragraph{Frozen BART}

 We train with $0.3$ dropout for the frozen BART parameters, and $0.2$ dropout for the Input Module parameters, $0.1$ label smoothing, $0.2$ dropout for the self-attention scores in the Input Module, $5000$ warm-up steps, and $7\mathrm{e}{-4}$ maximum learning rate.
-We train for a maximum of $50$K training updates for all low and medium resource pairs and $100$K for high resource pairs.
+We performed a grid search over learning rates in \{$7\mathrm{e}{-4}$, $5\mathrm{e}{-4}$, $3\mathrm{e}{-4}$\}, dropout for Input Module parameters in \{$0.2$, $0.1$\}, and dropout for self-attention scores in \{$0.2$, $0.1$\}.
+We train for a maximum of $50$K training updates for all low and medium resource pairs and $100$K for high resource pairs (which takes roughly 8 hours and 16 hours respectively).

 \paragraph{Frozen mBART}